-Exceeds Target (x 1.5) The average of the school's consistent attendance rates is 5 percentage points greater than the state. that of Meets Target (x1.0) The average of the school's consistent attendance rates is equal to or greater than that of the ne state.
-Approaches Target (x0.5) The average of the school's consistent attendance rates is within 5 percentage points of the e state.
+Performance Ratings Measure 10.1 - 7 Points: From FY20-22, the average of the school's annual consistent attendance rates is equal to or greater than that of the state.
+STATE 70.0% Result: Exceeds Target (x 1.5) The average of the school's consistent attendance rates is 5 percentage points greater than that of the state.
+Meets Target (x1.0) The average of the school's consistent attendance rates is equal to or greater than that of the state.
+Approaches Target (x0.5) The average of the school's consistent attendance rates is within 5 percentage points of the state.
 Does Not Meet Target (x0.0) The school did not meet the criteria for any of the ratings above.
 64.0